Brent Venables: Early life and playing career

 Venables was born in Homestead, Florida and was raised in Salina, Kansas.
 From 1989 to 1990, he played linebacker at Garden City Community College then at Kansas State University under head coach Bill Snyder from 1991 to 1992.
 He was a member of Sigma Phi Epsilon at Kansas State.

-Coaching career
+Coaching career (1993-present)

 Early career

 In 1993, Venables began his coaching career at Kansas State as a graduate assistant.
 In 1996, Venables was promoted to linebackers coach and served in that capacity until 1998.

 Oklahoma

-In 1999, Venables began coaching at the University of Oklahoma, where he served as co-defensive coordinator and linebackers coach for the Sooners under head coach Bob Stoops, with whom he previously worked at Kansas State.
+In 1999, Venables began coaching at the University of Oklahoma, where he served as co-defensive coordinator and linebackers coach for the Sooners winning a national championship in 2000 under head coach Bob Stoops, with whom he previously worked at Kansas State.
 He shared oversight of the defense with Stoops’ younger brother, Mike Stoops, until Mike became head coach at Arizona in 2004.
 Venables then became sole defensive coordinator, and was also promoted to associate head coach.

 In 2006, he was one of five finalists for the Broyles Award for the nation's top assistant coach.